 The NTA is governed by an elected board made up of volunteers, based in Canberra.
 Beneath this body operate the Finance Committee, Operations Committee, and Membership and Marketing Committee.
 These committees develop policies and undertake functions under the direction of the board.

-Chair of the Board: Ron Thompson
+Chair of the Board and Treasurer: Ron Thompson

-President and Chief Executive Officer: Dr Colin Barlow MBE
+President and Chief Executive Officer: Dr Colin Barlow

 Stephen has many years’ experience in Indigenous economic development, corporate governance and risk management.
 Stephen holds a Bachelor of Arts (Policy Studies) from the Australian National University and has postgraduate accounting and management qualifications.
 He is a graduate member of the Australian Institute of Company Directors and of CPA Australia.